401(k) rollover options: Here’s what to do if you lose or change your job

 Annuities divide many financial experts, because of their various pros and cons, in particular their costliness and complexity.
-If this route appeals to you, speak with a fee-only financial adviser who is a fiduciary in order to access objective advice about whether an annuity is right for your situation.
-Many “advisers” are actually disguised salespeople, so beware.
+If this route appeals to you, speak with a fee-only financial advisor who is a fiduciary in order to access objective advice about whether an annuity is right for your situation.
+Many “advisors” are actually disguised salespeople, so beware.

 Avoid taking the cash

 When times get tough, it can be easy to see the cash in your retirement account and consider tapping that to help get you through.
-In fact, in a recent Bankrate survey, about one in four Americans said that they had hit up their retirement savings or planned to do so as a result of the coronavirus-related economic decline.
+But more than one-half of Americans have said they already feel behind on retirement savings, according to one Bankrate survey.

 Taking an early withdrawal comes with a heavy cost.
 If you take money out of a 401(k) before retirement age (59 ½), the IRS will hit you with a 10 percent bonus penalty on top of the taxes that you’ll already owe.
 In addition, you may have to sell investments at low prices, and you’ll lose any potential appreciation over your working years, hitting your nest egg still more.